marek-iiasa/yayue/models/mcma/doc/source/user_guide.rst

 Model name
 ^^^^^^^^^^

-The first and most necessary thing is a definition of the model which should be analysed.
+The first and most necessary thing is a definition of the model, which should be analyzed.
 Models should be stored in ``.dll`` format in ``modDir`` (default is Models/) directory.

 .. code-block:: YAML